OfficeDev/office-js-docs-pr/docs/overview/specify-office-hosts-and-api-requirements.md

 | Project       | Project                                       |
 | Workbook      | Excel Windows, Mac, iPad and Online           |

+> [!NOTE]
- >**Note:**  The  `Name` attribute specifies the Office host application that can run your add-in.
+> The  `Name` attribute specifies the Office host application that can run your add-in.
 Office hosts are supported on different platforms and run on desktops, web browsers, tablets, and mobile devices.
 You can't specify which platform can be used to run your add-in.
 For example, if you specify `Mailbox`, both Outlook and Outlook Web App can be used to run your add-in.

 ## Set the Requirements element in the manifest